News from the Kauai Community Cat Program

 – Send a check in the mail, made out to KCCP, and address the envelope to KCCP, PO Box 143, Kekaha, HI 96752

-KCCP is a registered non-profit, 501(c)3, and contributions are deductible to the extent permitted by law.
+KCCP is a registered non-profit, 501(c)3.
 Thanks in advance for your continued support of Kauai’s cats!

 Susan